V-Sekai/manuals/features/godot_engine_based.md

 # Built on Godot Engine

-Godot is a cross-platform, free and open-source game engine released under the MIT license.
+The Godot Engine developers have focused on making it versatile and accessible for almost anyone to use.

+Godot Engine is written in C++ and uses MIT License, allowing anyone to do whatever they want with its code.